Ph.D., Univ. of Chicago (1994)

 - Dispatches from the Arab Spring (LeftWord, 2012 and Minnesota, 2013).

-Prashad is a columnist for Frontline (India), a regular contributor to The Hindu (India) and a contributing editor for Himal South Asia (Nepal) and for Bol (Pakistan).
+Prashad is a columnist for Frontline (India), al Araby al-Jadeed, and BirGün.
+He can be read regularly in The Hindu (India).
 His writing can be read monthly in the Turkish magazine Mesele.

 He is a Senior Research Fellow at the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut (Beirut, Lebanon).